Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Override-Gradient-Sky.md

 The Gradient Sky Volume component override controls settings relevant to rendering a simple representation of the sky.
 It allows you to define three colors, the **Top**, **Middle**, and **Bottom**, which HDRP interpolates between to create a gradient sky.

-You can alter these values at run time.
+You can alter these values at runtime.
 This component also exposes options that enable you to define how HDRP updates the indirect lighting the sky generates in the Scene.

 ##  Using Gradient Sky